 “We will continue to see a convergence of the digital and physical world.
 Those who conquer that trend will be market leaders.”
 John Phillips

 Definition.
 In business, niche means the concentration of the offer on specific needs, wishes and problems of a specific target audience.
-A niche market is a specialized market segment which is aimed at specific market needs with a close view on its demography, education level, level of income and purchase abilities etc. For example, when one company produces software generally used for creating and editing textual materials for broad target audience while the other is adapted for specific needs of copywriters and editors (grammar checking, plagiarism analysis, synonyms prompts etc.), the latter one presents the niche business.
+A niche market is a specialized market segment which is aimed at specific market needs with a close view of its demography, education level, level of income and purchase abilities etc. For example, when one company produces software generally used for creating and editing textual materials for broad target audience while the other is adapted for specific needs of copywriters and editors (grammar checking, plagiarism analysis, synonyms prompts etc.), the latter one presents the niche business.

 Design aspect.
 Designing for a niche market and niche product, it’s important to learn all the details about the target audience as it is going to be quite specific and more details are usually influencing the process of design and marketing.
 Applying psychology of color, copy targeted at potential clients, deep analysis of their needs and providing efficient layout, easy transitions, clear data presentation and aesthetic features that suit this particular audience is a good way to high profit.
-In addition, creative ways to emphasize specific nature of the product or service by means of design such as branding and original UI solutions can help the product to stand out from the crowd and stay competitive.
+In addition, creative ways to emphasize the specific nature of the product or service by means of design such as branding and original UI solutions can help the product to stand out from the crowd and stay competitive.

 Maslow’s hierarchy of needs